USC-QED-HW/Covid19MLNetworkedSim/experiments/lstm/NOTES.md

 - Loss for estimating "infectiousness" and "i_out" variables doesn't seem to improve after 32 epochs.
 - SGD optimizer cannot go below ~5e-3 for mean squared error, and ~0.07 for root mean squared error ("infectiousness").
 Choose ADAM for continuous variables.
 - Ask QED lab about how to choose optimizer (SGD/ADAM/???) and whether or not to use early stopping (non reproducible experiments).
+- Use less hidden nodes.
+Use GRUs.
+- Use a scheduled learning rate. (starting w/ .01).
+- Smooth loss function.
+Look at different loss functions.
+- Use partial dataset for initial search.
+- Use 32, 64, 128 batch size if I have lots of memory.
+See how long each epoch takes.
+- Starting w/ 0.2 dropout go to ~0.5.
+Usually in between.
+Prevents overfitting.
+- Advantage to using multiple LSTM layers (deeper networks) will help with underfitting.
+Model might need more layers to learn.
+- If validation accuracy > training accuracy is underfitting.
+- High dropout makes underfitting.